WG 9: Flexibility Markets

 Working Group 9 (WG 9) addresses all aspects of market design for power system flexibility.
-This includes the whole range of market timescales, from long-term investment signals to second-to-second balancing and response.
-It also extends to cover the whole physical system from large centralised generation to behind the meter sources of flexibility within domestic settings and interfaces.
+This includes the entire spectrum of market timescales, ranging from long-term investment signals to second-to-second balancing and response.
+WG 9’s scope also extends to the entire physical system, including large centralized generation and behind-the-meter sources of flexibility within domestic settings and interfaces.

-WG9 considers all sources of value that flexibility conceivably could capture, going beyond MWh to include physical grid characteristics like voltage control, repeatability, inertia, locational constraint alleviation, in addition to various aspects of the market that goes beyond the trading rules such as consumer support, or how obligations such as with respect to grid stability are understood and checked.
+WG 9 considers all the sources of value that flexibility could potentially capture, going beyond MWh to include physical grid characteristics, such as voltage control, repeatability, inertia, locational constraint alleviation.
+It also includes various market aspects that go beyond trading rules, such as consumer support and how obligations related to grid stability are understood and verified.

 Isgan_v1